The ultimate guide to process factory performance

 - Seeing the Whole Value Stream (2003) – factory to factory (extended) value stream mapping – Case study used in book = Wiper blade manufacturer

-- Building a Lean Fulfillment Stream (2010) – supply chain (dirt to customer) fulfillment stream mapping – Case study used in book = Air conditioner manufacturer
+- Building a Lean Fulfillment Stream (2010) – supply chain (dirt to customer) fulfilment stream mapping – Case study used in book = Air conditioner manufacturer

 The ideas in these books have been manipulated over the years (often with questionable technical rigour) to suit different industries.
 The books are tailored towards supporting the car industry with an obvious influence from paced assembly lines and therefore a strong focus on time.

-Value stream mapping can be applied to flow lines used in the food & beverage industry however, they must be modified to take account of the un-balanced nature of the capacities found along almost all flow lines.
-This is a particular weakness in the value stream mapping techniques shown in these books.
+Value stream mapping can be applied to the flow lines used in the process industry however, they must be modified to take account of the un-balanced nature of the capacities found along almost all flow lines.
+This is a weakness in the value stream mapping techniques shown in these books.

 As if to prove the point; unfortunately the steering bracket example shown in Learning to See is actually an un-balanced flow line and when a more thorough capacity analysis is done on this line it shows that it is out of capacity by 10% relative to quoted demand, a significant waste not identified by the standard value stream mapping approach.

-There are three parts to leveling the production load at a manufacturing facility;
+There are three parts to levelling the production load at a manufacturing facility:

 - Level the demand – minimise variability and associated bullwhip effects on demand signals.